MichaelEPope/netsuite-async-search-client/README.md

 ## Future Plans

-1. This module makes it harder to tell when your going to run out of governance, as you don't know when results are going to be gotten (especially if you are using `search.getNext()`).
-Perhaps some functions could be used to signify that the next call will take you out of governance.
-There also might be a way to make a function that "*just gets the data until you are out of governance*", so you don't have to do any checking.
+1. This module makes it harder to tell when your going to run out of governance, as you don't know when results are going to be gotten internally.
+It'd be nice if I added some way to turn on a safe mode where it would simply stop giving you results when you run out of governance, or something like that.
+After all, running out of governance isn't an immediate error (this script does prefectching).
+Not quite sure what would be best in this case.
+Let me know what you guys think.
-2. Promises if callbacks aren't provided.
+2. It'd be nice to provide promises if callbacks aren't provided.
+Or alternatively, to add a .promise property to the callback functions like the rest of Suitescript 2.0 uses.

 ## Changelog

+**10/18/2019** - Added prefetching and made it act more like a queue.
+Added a callback form of `search.save.promise()`.
+Added the capabilities to cancel callbacks since it's more like a queue now.

 **10/16/2019** - Made remainingUsage a function rather than a property.